anschn05/anfenger/_sources/intro.md

-# Welcome to anfenger's bloedsinn!
+# Welcome to anfenger's project!

-ASC-bla is a C++ library for basic linear algebra operations.
+We are trying to build a C++ library for basic linear algebra operations.
 The library provides template classes **Vector** and **Matrix**.

 ## Installation